robcarver17/pysystemtrade/docs/userguide.md

 ```

-Now if we want to selectively clear the cache we could do one of the following:
+Now if we want to selectively clear parts of the cache we could do one of the following:

 ```python
 system.delete_items_for_instrument(instrument_code) ## deletes everything related to an instrument: NOT protected, or across system items